surgical-robotics-ai/ISMR-workshop-2023/README.md

-# ISMR workshop 2023 - Hands-On Machine Learning in Simulation and Reality with the da Vinci Research Kit
+# Hands-On Machine Learning in Simulation and Reality with the da Vinci Research Kit

 |                    AMBF view                    |             AMBF + neural net predictions             |